purkkilo/Fisustaja/README.md

 - "npm run dev" to run both concurrently in root directory, or separately with:
   - "npm run server" (in root directory)
-  - "npm run server" (in client directory)
+  - "npm run serve" (in client directory)